denini08/denini08.github.io/_pages/about.md

 profile:
   align: right
   image: prof_pic2.jpeg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
     <p>CIn, UFPE</p>
     <p>Recife, PE, Brazil.</p>

 news: true # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-Hi!
-My name is Denini, I’m 23 years old and passionate about computing, more specifically to programming languages and software test.
-In 2020, I decided to embark in the research area.
-Between 2020 and the beginning of 2022 I did my master’s degree, as soon as I finished my master’s I started to a PhD (first in the selection process).

-I'm currently a PhD student in Computer Science at Federal University of Pernambuco (Recife, PE - Brazil).
-Advised by [Prof. Dr. Marcelo d’Amorim](https://cin.ufpe.br/~damorim/).
-I'm interested in software engineering, programming language, testing and software development.
+'m Denini Silva, a Ph.D. candidate in Computer Science at the Federal University of Pernambuco (Recife, PE – Brazil), advised by [Prof. Dr. Marcelo d’Amorim](https://cin.ufpe.br/~damorim/).
+I'm 27 years old and passionate about computing, particularly software engineering.

-My current research is in the area of software testing, focusing on the Android environment.
-But I've participated in projects on test parallelism, automated error repair and code instrumentation.
+Since 2020, I’ve been involved in academic research.
+After completing my M.Sc. in Computer Science (2022), I started my Ph.D. with a focus on software testing, especially in the Android ecosystem.

+My research interests include:

+- Software Engineering
+- Programming Languages
+- Software Testing
+- Software Development